Sequence space representations for translation-modulation invariant function and distribution spaces: Abstract

 \section{Abstract}

-We provide sequence space representations for the test function space $\D_{E}$ and the distribution space $\D^{\prime}_{E}$ associated to a translation-modulation invariant Banach space $E$ of distributions as introduced in \cite{D-P-P-V-TMIBUltraDist}.
-Our proof is based on Gabor frame characterizations of the aforementioned spaces, which are also established here and are of independent interest.
-We recover in a unified way some well-known sequences space representations as well as obtain several new ones.
+We provide sequence space representations for the test function space $\D_{E}$ and the distribution space $\D^{\prime}_{E}$ associated to a Banach space $E$ belonging to a broad class of translation-modulation invariant Banach spaces of distributions.
+The spaces $\D_{E}$ and $\D^{\prime}_{E}$ generalize the classical Schwartz spaces $\D_{L^p}$ and $\D^{\prime}_{L^p}$, respectively.
+Our proof is based on Gabor frame characterizations of $\D_{E}$ and $\D^{\prime}_{E}$, which are also established here and are of independent interest.
+We recover in a unified way some known sequence space representations as well as obtain several new ones.